.coreweave.app.

-OCI conformanceCoreWeave has tested that the zot registry has passed the OCI Distribution Specification conformance suite, validating its compliance with the Open Container Initiative standards on our cloud.
+OCI conformanceCoreWeave has tested that the Zot registry passes the OCI Distribution Specification conformance suite, validating its compliance with the Open Container Initiative standards on the CoreWeave cloud.
 The conformance suite tests core registry operations including push and pull workflows, content discovery, and content management.
-This certification ensures Zot works reliably with OCI-compatible tooling and clients across the container ecosystem.
+This certification confirms that Zot works reliably with OCI-compatible tooling and clients across the container ecosystem.

 What you’ll use